Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_installation.md

 ```
 * [If you are just upgrading the IW modules, see the section 8. later in this document.]

-* Enable the Islandora Webform module for each site that needs it.*
 * Update the database.
 ```
 > drush update (or in the Drupal GUI: "<your_site>/update.php")